 The bath – Where to do it

-Depending on your dog’s size that could be the sink, bathtub, baby bathtub, shower, new recycle bin (like my husband is doing with Red and Josephine above) or outside in the garden if it’s a nice warm day.
+Depending on your dog’s size that could be the sink, bathtub, baby bathtub, shower, new recycle bin like we used for Josephine and Red, or outside in the garden if it’s a nice warm day.
 The nozzle needs to be on a gentle setting.